dylan14567/configserver/README.md

 # Contributing

 Interested in contributing to the project?
 We would love your help.
-Lab_tools is an open source project, built one contribution at a time by users like you. <a href="">See the CONTRIBUTING file </a> for instructions on how to contribute.
+Configserver is an open source project, built one contribution at a time by users like you. <a href="https://github.com/dylan14567/configserver/blob/main/CONTRIBUTING.md">See the CONTRIBUTING file </a> for instructions on how to contribute.

 # License